rudynakodach/WebhookIntegrations/.github/ISSUE_TEMPLATE/support.md

 ---

 # Support
-Please tell me what you are struggling with.
+Please describe what you are struggling with.

 ...